Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Configures directly-connected LED (on P1.7 by default) to flash automatically with a specified half-period
+Configures directly-connected LED (on P1.7 by default) to flash automatically with a specified half-period.

 **Arguments:**